Comeng (train): Refurbishment

 An M>Train liveried Comeng 477M as delivered after refurbishment by EDi Rail.
 The brand went defunct in 2004, leaving Connex to take over all Comeng operations.

-A Connex liveried Comeng set, probably 568M-1134T-567M, as refurbished by Alstom between 2000 and 2003, arrives into Tooronga station.
+A Connex liveried Comeng set, likely 568M-1134T-567M, as refurbished by Alstom between 2000 and 2003, arrives into Tooronga station.

 Between 2000 and 2003, the two train operators at the time, Connex and M>Train, had Alstom and EDi Rail respectively refurbish the trains.

 The Alstom and EDi Rail sets have a number of differences, including: